merlinkv/ZX_Multiface_3_Enhanced/README.md

 # General Notes

-- All versions, **1.4D, 1.5D & 1.5DE** have been tested on my ZX +3 computers and are working perfectly.
-- Tested and 100% working with +3e ROMs by Garry Lancaster (https://worldofspectrum.org/zxplus3e/)
+- All versions, **1.4D, 1.5D & 1.5DE** have been tested on my ZX +3 computers and are working perfectly even with the +3e ROMs by Garry Lancaster (https://worldofspectrum.org/zxplus3e/)

 # Links: